Wembley murders officers jailed over ‘shameful’ WhatsApp images

 In October Danyal Hussein, 19, was jailed for life with a minimum term of 35 years for the murders.

-The court heard the officers’ behaviour allowed Hussein to put forward the false defence had incriminating DNA evidence could have been contaminated.
+The court heard that the officers’ behaviour allowed Hussein to put forward the false defence that incriminating DNA evidence could have been contaminated.

 The best videos delivered daily